- 24 Apr 2023

 OS Installed Security Patches

-The OS Installed Security Patches table lists installed security patches on the device, for Windows devices.
+The OS Installed Security Patches table lists security patches installed on Windows devices.

 OS Available Security Patches

-The OS Available Security Patches table lists available security patches on the device, for Windows devices.
+The OS Available Security Patches table lists security patches available for Windows devices.

 Qualys Vulnerabilities